 Dir: Robert Aldrich | Beryl Reid & Susannah York

-Reminiscing woman, after a 20 year, visits the swiss boarding school of her youth.
+After 20 years, reminiscing woman visits the swiss boarding school of her youth.
 While strolling the deserted grounds she flashbacks to rebellious girl...

-Based on the erotica novel Thérèse et Isabelle (1966) by Violette Leduc.
+Snoreville city, another sapphic girls-school story.
+Based on the erotica novel Thérèse et Isabelle (1966) by Violette Leduc, the movie was censored for it's lesbian content.
+Discover more classic lesbian books.

 Dir: Radley Metzger | Essy Persson & Anna Gaël